Trelissick Park Group logo

 Blackberry

-Broom Gorse
+Gorse Broom

 Broom and Gorse

-These two yellow flowered shrubs are regular intruders into the Park.
+These two yellow flowered shrubs are regular intruders into the park.
 Broom can be pulled out or cut and left on the ground to rot.
 Poison is not needed.
+Gorse is more prickly and also more difficult to eliminate.
+Use Picloram gel to poison the cut surfaces.

 Convolvulus (Bindweed) Climbing Dock Ivy